-Of course, like any intelligent person would do, and in a manner that makes me think I may be the spiritual successor to Ms. Ackley, she turned into a big ol’ media hog about the haunted house, listing it on haunted house tours in the area, reporting her encounters to the neighbors (who likely said “Oh…that’s nice, Helen George, lock the fucking doors tonight, Ackley’s seeing dead people and we’re next.”), and reporting it to Reader’s Digest!
+Of course, like any intelligent person would do, and in a manner that makes me think I may be the spiritual successor to Ms. Ackley, she turned into a big ol’ media hog about the haunted house, listing it on haunted house tours in the area, reporting her encounters to the neighbors (who likely said “Oh…that’s nice, Helen George, lock the doors tonight, Ackley’s seeing dead people and we’re next.”), and reporting it to Reader’s Digest!

 Oh, wait, right, it’s 2017.
 You see, kids, Reader’s Digest is that magazine your grandma has on her living room table.
 A magazine is something people used to read offline.
-I know, fucking weird, right?
+I know, pretty weird, right?